The role of symmetry and dissipation in biolocomotion: Abstract

 \section{Abstract}

 In this paper we illustrate the potential role which relative limit cycles may play in biolocomotion.
-We do this by describing, in great detail, an elementary example of reduction of a lightly dissipative system modelling crawling-type locomotion.
-The symmetry group $(\R)$ is the set of translations along a one-dimensional ground.
-Given a time-periodic perturbation, the system will admit a relative limit cycle whereupon each period is related to the previous by a shift along the ground.
-Generalization to a two-dimensional ground is described later in the paper with respect to the symmetry group $\SE(2)$.
-In this case the resulting limit cycles allow the body to turn and translate by a fixed angle with each period of the perturbation.
-These toy models identify how symmetry reduction and dissipation can conspire to create robust behavior in crawling, and possibly walking, locomotion.
+We do this by describing, in great detail, an elementary example of reduction of a lightly dissipative system modeling crawling-type locomotion in 3D.
+The symmetry group $\SE(2)$ is the set of rigid transformations of the horizontal (ground) plane.
+Given a time-periodic perturbation, the system will admit a relative limit cycle whereupon each period is related to the previous by a fixed translation and rotation along the ground.
+This toy model identifies how symmetry reduction and dissipation can conspire to create robust behavior in crawling, and possibly walking, locomotion.